2011 Singaporean presidential election: Nomination Day and Campaigning

 On 8 July, Prime Minister Lee Hsien Loong issued a statement on presidential campaigns.
-He said campaigning for the presidential election will mostly be done on television, due to its reach.
-Each candidate will be given two 10-minute blocks of free airtime in the form of a presidential candidate broadcast (PCB).
-The PCBs would be translated.
-The PCBs would be aired on the 18 and 26 August, respectively.
-Additionally, MediaCorp would produce a series of programme on the candidates.
+Campaigning will mostly be television-based due to its reach, and each candidate had to participate in two presidential candidate broadcasts (PCB), both being 10-minute blocks of free airtime which aired on 18 and 26 August.
+Moreover, Mediacorp would produce a series of programme on the candidates on 20 August, and its televised "Meet the Candidates" forum on the 23rd.